noble-assets/swap/readme.md

 Suppose a user wants to exchange Token A for Token Z on the Noble blockchain using the `x/swap` module:

-1. **Input and Routing**: The user specifies the desired amount of Token A to exchange for Token Z and the wanted routing: `Pool-0(usn:a), Pool-1(usn:z)`.
+1. **Input and Routing**: The user specifies the desired amount of Token A to exchange for Token Z and the wanted routing: `Pool-0(usdn:a), Pool-1(usdn:z)`.

-2. **First Swap (Token A -> USN)**:
+2. **First Swap (Token A -> USDN)**:
-    - The Controller calculates the exchange rate for Token A to USN using the underlying pool algorithm.
+    - The Controller calculates the exchange rate for Token A to USDN using the underlying pool algorithm.
     - The specified amount of Token A is deducted from the user’s account, and the equivalent amount is credited to the liquidity pool.

-3. **Second Swap (USN -> Token Z)**:
+3. **Second Swap (USDN -> Token Z)**:
-    - The Controller calculates the exchange rate for USN to Token Z.
+    - The Controller calculates the exchange rate for USDN to Token Z.
-    - The USN obtained from the first swap is deducted from the liquidity pool, and the corresponding amount of Token Z is credited to the user’s account.
+    - The USDN obtained from the first swap is deducted from the liquidity pool, and the corresponding amount of Token Z is credited to the user’s account.

 4. **Fees and Updates**:
     - Protocol and reward fees are applied during each swap and distributed to the pool rewards and protocol fees address.

 5. **Completion**: The user receives the desired amount of Token Z in their account.
-The process is efficient and involves minimal slippage due to the StableSwap algorithm and the structured pairing with USN.
+The process is efficient and involves minimal slippage due to the StableSwap algorithm and the structured pairing with USDN.

 ![Swap Example](spec/imgs/swap_example.svg "Swap Example")